 From time to time, in the ordinary course of business, the Company may be subject to litigation and regulatory examinations as well as information gathering requests, inquiries and/or investigations.
-Other than the below, the Company is not currently subject to any matters where it believes there is a reasonable possibility that a material loss may be incurred.
+Other than the below, the Company is not currently subject to any matters where it believes there is a reasonable possibility that a material loss may be incurred

 On July 7, 2023, plaintiff Katelyn Martin filed a class action complaint against the Company and certain executives in the United States District Court for the District of Connecticut, captioned Martin v.
 BioXcel Therapeutics, et al., 3:23-cv-00915 (D. Conn).
 On October 4, 2023, pursuant to the Private Securities Litigation Reform Act, the court appointed two co-Lead Plaintiffs.
 The co-Lead Plaintiffs filed an amended complaint on December 5, 2023, alleging violations of Sections 10(b) and 20A of the Securities and Exchange Act of 1934 (the "Exchange Act") and SEC Rule 10b-5 promulgated thereunder.
-The amended complaint alleges that defendants made false or misleading statements regarding the TRANQUILITY II trial and the development of BXCL501 for an expanded indication related to the treatment of certain Alzheimer's-related agitation.
 On July 11, 2024, the Court dismissed the amended complaint without prejudice and, on August 1, 2024, co-Lead Plaintiffs filed a second amended complaint.
-The Company expects to move to dismiss the second amended complaint.
-The motion to dismiss is due September 6, 2024.
+The second amended complaint alleges that defendants made false or misleading statements regarding the TRANQUILITY II trial and the development of BXCL501 for an expanded indication related to the treatment of certain Alzheimer's-related agitation.
+The Company moved to dismiss the second amended complaint on September 6, 2024.
+The Court has not yet ruled on the motion.